 For these couples, understanding is the most important element.
 The conversation should begin, continue and end with understanding.
 After all, you’re two unique people who have been one for so long, and your financial situation should reflect that.

 There is an old adage that talking about and making financial decisions together hurts relationships.
 It is a hard one to debunk, because many people feel pain and negativity when they talk about these issues.
-But for couples who have the money conversation the right way, the relationship gets stronger – and so do the bank accounts.
+But for couples who have the money conversation the right way, the open conversation builds trust and helps them to make smarter financial decisions, as a result, the relationship gets stronger.

-When you don’t, the financial system makes those choices for you.
-That’s not living life on your terms.
-This February, get together with your significant other and start the conversation.
+Those who don’t are often working against one another to the detriment of their financial well-being.
+So, this month, get together with your significant other and start the conversation.
 See how financially powerful you can be when you combine your strengths.
 A wise, Grammy winning singer/songwriter named Jason Isbell says it best: “Are you living the life you chose?
 Or are you living the life that chose you?”
-Start living the life together that you as a couple chose to live.
+Start living the life together that you, as a couple, choose to live.